cdnet01/Web-ELK-Server-CloudConfig/README.md

     ```

-You can test if Ansible will be able to work by running `ansible all -m ping`.
-If you used `ansible_python_interpreter=/usr/bin/python3` your output should look like:
+Test if Ansible will be able to work by running `ansible all -m ping`.
+If `ansible_python_interpreter=/usr/bin/python3` is used, the output should look as follows:

 ```bash
 10.0.0.5 | SUCCESS => {